Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 Before exploring variable valve timing and how the oil control valve regulates it, it’s crucial to grasphow an engine works.
 See the video above for a simple overview.

-A simple engine contains four cylinders and is known as an “inline” or “straight” model.
+A fundamental engine contains four cylinders and is known as an “inline” or “straight” model.
 Specifically, this type is generally called an Inline-4 or I4.

 Within each cylinder is a piston.
-In an Inline-4 engine, the pistons travel up and down (“reciprocally”) within the cylinders in pairs, although each is performing something distinct.
+In an Inline-4 engine, the pistons travel up and down (“reciprocally”) within the cylinders in pairs, although each is performing something unique.

 The pistons go through four phases or strokes: intake, compression, power (or “combustion”), and exhaust.
-Colloquially, these are known as suck, squeeze, bang, and blow.
+Informally, these are called suck, squeeze, bang, and expel.

 How Do Internal Combustion Engine Strokes Work?